theneva/dissertation/src/discussion.md

 ## Initial framework revision

 So far, this chapter has established one set of requirements for a deployment strategy based on the existing literature, and one set of requirements based on interviews with the industry.
-This discussion revealed that several factors that are of interest to the industry is hardly covered in the literature.
+This discussion revealed several factors that are of interest to the industry, but hardly covered in the literature.
 This subchapter combines these sets of criteria into a single framework meant to assist in evaluating deployment strategies.
 The initial revision of the framework is displayed in Table (TODO: reference to table).

 ```include
 src/tables/initial-framework.md